 The IUCRR does not claim to report the final status of any accident.
 Information and facts are gathered on a best-effort basis.
 No conclusions as to cause of death are expressed or implied.
 The IUCRR is not responsible for any mis-use of the information.
 It is the policy of the IUCRR to report all accidents for which it is informed.
 If there is an accident that you know about and have information on that is not included in the list, please contact us at IUCRR-Info@cavediver.com.

-> IMPORTANT NOTE: It is the policy of the IUCRR not to make any substantive changes to the reports as submitted by the IUCRR team member, so any mistakes are theirs.
+IMPORTANT NOTES: At an accident site, there are actually very few real facts.
+The IUCRR reports state facts only, and specifically exclude any speculation.
+Information derived from bystanders is often included if corroborated.
+Fields shown below that are blank or "n/a" indicate factual information was not available, or not relevant.
+It is the policy of the IUCRR not to make any substantive changes to the reports as submitted by the IUCRR team member, so any mistakes are theirs.

-> ALL QUESTIONS ABOUT ANY REPORT ARE NOT TO BE SENT TO THE IUCRR TEAM MEMBER, BUT TO THE IUCRR at IUCRR-Info@cavediver.com.
+ALL QUESTIONS ABOUT ANY REPORT ARE NOT TO BE SENT TO THE IUCRR TEAM MEMBER, BUT TO THE IUCRR at IUCRR-Info@cavediver.com.

 Cow Springs, Suwannee County, Florida, May 28, 2003